typst/typst/tests/typ/code/import.typ

 #d

 // A wildcard import.
-#import "target.typ" using *
+#import * from "target.typ"

 // It exists now!
 #d

+// Who needs whitespace anyways?
+#import*from"target.typ"

+// Should output `Hi`.
+// Stop at semicolon.
+#import a, c from "target.typ";bye

+// Allow the trailing comma.
+#import a, c, from "target.typ"

 ---
 // Test bad imports.
 // Ref: false

-// Error: 9-11 file not found
+// Error: 19-21 file not found
-#import "" using name
+#import name from ""

-// Error: 9-20 file not found
-#import "lib/0.2.1" using *

-// Error: 9-20 file not found
+// Error: 16-27 file not found
-#import "lib@0.2.1" using *
+#import * from "lib/0.2.1"

 // Some non-text stuff.
-// Error: 9-30 file is not valid utf-8
+// Error: 16-37 file is not valid utf-8
-#import "../../res/rhino.png" using *
+#import * from "../../res/rhino.png"

 // Unresolved import.
-// Error: 28-40 unresolved import
+// Error: 9-21 unresolved import
-#import "target.typ" using non_existing
+#import non_existing from "target.typ"

 // Cyclic import.
-// Error: 9-34 cyclic import
+// Error: 16-41 cyclic import
-#import "./importable/cycle1.typ" using *
+#import * from "./importable/cycle1.typ"

 ---
-// Test syntax.
+// Test bad syntax.

-// Missing file.
+// Error: 2:8 expected import items
+// Error: 1:8 expected keyword `from`
+#import

+// Error: 2:9-2:19 expected identifier
+// Error: 1:19 expected keyword `from`
+#import "file.typ"

+// Error: 2:16-2:19 expected identifier
+// Error: 1:22 expected keyword `from`
+#import afrom, "b", c

+// Error: 8 expected import items
+#import from "target.typ"

-// Error: 9-10 expected expression, found star
+// Error: 2:9-2:10 expected expression, found assignment operator
+// Error: 1:10 expected import items
+#import = from "target.typ"

+// Error: 15 expected expression
-#import *
+#import * from

+// An additional trailing comma.
+// Error: 17-18 expected expression, found comma
+#import a, b, c,, from "target.typ"

 // Should output `"target.typ"`.
-// Error: 1-7 unexpected keyword `using`
+// Error: 1-6 unexpected keyword `from`
-#using "target.typ"
+#from "target.typ"

 // Should output `target`.
-// Error: 3:9-4:8 file not found
+// Error: 2:16-3:2 file not found
-// Error: 3:8 expected semicolon or line break
+// Error: 2:2 expected semicolon or line break
-// Error: 2:8 expected keyword `using`
-#import "target.typ
+#import * from "target.typ
-using "target
+"target

-// Should output `@ 0.2.1 using`.
+// Should output `@ 0.2.1`.
-// Error: 2:21 expected semicolon or line break
+// Error: 28 expected semicolon or line break
-// Error: 1:21 expected keyword `using`
-#import "target.typ" @ 0.2.1 using *
+#import * from "target.typ" @ 0.2.1

-// Error: 3:21 expected keyword `using`
-// Error: 2:21 expected semicolon or line break
-// Error: 1:22-1:28 unexpected keyword `using`
-#import "target.typ" #using *

-// Error: 2:21 expected semicolon or line break
-// Error: 1:21 expected keyword `using`
-#import "target.typ" usinga,b,c

-// Error: 27 expected import items
-#import "target.typ" using

-// Error: 2:28-2:29 expected expression, found assignment operator
-// Error: 1:29 expected import items
-#import "target.typ" using =

-// Allow the trailing comma.
-#import "target.typ" using a, c,

-// An additional trailing comma.
-// Error: 36-37 expected expression, found comma
-#import "target.typ" using a, b, c,,

-// Star in the list.
+// A star in the list.
-// Error: 2:31-2:32 expected expression, found star
+// Error: 2:12-2:13 expected expression, found star
-// Error: 32-33 expected expression, found comma
+// Error: 1:13-1:14 expected expression, found comma
-#import "target.typ" using a, *, b
+#import a, *, b from "target.typ"

-// Stop at semicolon.
+// An item after a star.
+// Should output `, a from "target.typ"`.
+// Error: 10 expected keyword `from`
-#import "target.typ" using a, c;Hi
+#import *, a from "target.typ"

-// Who needs whitespace anyways?
-#import "target.typ"using *
-#import"target.typ"using*
-#import "target.typ"using *